(919) 752-3088

 North Carolina uses equitable distribution to divide marital property, which means the court seeks a fair, though not necessarily equal, allocation of assets and debts acquired during the marriage.
 Marital misconduct like adultery is generally not a primary factor in deciding how property is divided.

-However, one spouse may use marital funds or assets to support a relationship outside the marriage.
-For example, they might spend significant amounts on gifts, travel, or housing for another person.
-In that case, the court may consider this spending when it evaluates how to fairly distribute the remaining marital estate.
+However, one spouse may have used marital funds or assets to support an outside relationship.
+This can include large amounts spent on gifts, travel, or housing for another person.
+A court may weigh that spending when it decides how to divide the remaining marital estate fairly.
 The other spouse may then ask the court to account for that dissipation of assets.
-This helps the court fashion an equitable distribution.
+This request comes as the court fashions an equitable distribution.

 In situations involving domestic violence or threats of harm, the firm helps individuals seek protective orders and also represents clients who have been served with such requests, ensuring their rights are heard in court.